binkley/modern-java-practices/README.md

 ### Keep your build current

 An important part of _build hygiene_ is keeping your build system, plugins, and dependencies up to date.
-This might be simply to address bug fixes (including bugs you weren't aware of), or might be mission-critical security fixes.
+This might be simply to address bug fixes (including bugs you weren't aware of), or might be critical security fixes.
 The best policy is: _Stay current_.
 Others will have found&mdash;reported problems&mdash;, and 3<sup>rd</sup>-parties may have addressed them.
 Leverage the power of [_Linus' Law_](https://en.wikipedia.org/wiki/Linus%27s_law) ("given enough eyeballs, all bugs are shallow").

 ### Keep plugins and dependencies up-to-date